 - (1) This is a non-GAAP financial measure.
-Refer to Section 4 "Non-GAAP and Supplementary Financial Measures" in this document for more information on each non-GAAP financial measure. - (2) This is a non-GAAP ratio.
+Refer to Section 4 "Non-GAAP and Supplementary Financial Measures" in this MD&A for more information on each non-GAAP financial measure. - (2) This is a non-GAAP ratio.
 Refer to Section 4 "Non-GAAP and Supplementary Financial Measures" in this MD&A for more information on each non-GAAP ratio. - (3) This is a supplementary financial measure.
 Refer to Section 4 "Non-GAAP and Supplementary Financial Measures" in this MD&A for more information on each supplementary financial measure.

-For the year ended December 31, 2021, revenue in the Construction segment of \$3,915 million was \$301 million, or 8%, higher than in 2020.
-Construction segment revenue was higher in nuclear operations (\$258 million), driven primarily by increased volume of refurbishment work at the Darlington and Kincardine nuclear generating stations, both located in Ontario, and in utilities operations (\$154 million), due to increased volume of oil and gas distribution and telecommunications work partially offset by lower high-voltage electrical transmission work.
-Partially offsetting these increases was lower revenue in industrial operations (\$27 million) driven by decreased activity on mainline pipeline work in western Canada partially offset by higher volume of field construction work at gas, mining, and chemical facilities, and in civil operations and urban transportation solutions (\$84 million) driven by lower roadbuilding construction and foundations work partially offset by an increase in revenue from major projects.
+For the year ended December 31, 2022, revenue in the Construction segment of \$4,621 million was \$706 million, or 18%, higher than in 2021.
+The largest increase in revenue occurred in civil operations (\$412 million) driven by an increase in major projects, roadbuilding construction, and foundations work.
+Revenue was also higher in utilities operations (\$111 million) from an increase in telecommunications and high-voltage electrical transmission work, in nuclear operations (\$96 million) driven by a higher volume of refurbishment work at nuclear generating stations located in both Ontario and the U.S., and in industrial operations (\$78 million) driven by increased activity on mainline pipeline work in western Canada and an increased scope of work at mining and water treatment facilities.
+In addition, higher revenue in urban transportation solutions (\$9 million) was primarily due to commencement of the development phase of a rail electrification project in Ontario.